You’re in the car, driving to work. You turn the radio up and a familiar song starts to play…

 As you’re helping your child prepare for a new experience, know you don’t have to do it alone.
 Talk to your child’s care team about how they can help.

-Our clinicians are always standing by, ready to teach your child the skills they need to succeed.
+Our behavior therapists are always standing by, ready to teach your child the skills they need to succeed.
 We want to see them conquer holiday travel, too.

 Once you know how and where you’ll be traveling, sit down with your child’s ABA therapist and talk to them about the upcoming trip.
 They can infuse therapy sessions with some of the skills your child with autism will need to practice for traveling.